Gary Cohen, a Queens, has served as the play-by-play-announcer for all regular-season SNY produced Mets telecasts since 2006.

 Since 1992, he has been the production manager and sports and news announcer at WADO 1280 AM.

-Nestor Rosario begins his fifth season as a backup broadcaster on the Mets' Spanish radio.
+Nestor Rosario begins his sixth season as a backup broadcaster on the Mets' Spanish radio.
 He joined the team in 2011 broadcasting 16 games.
 He increased his appearances and began filling in regularly in 2012 broadcasting a total of 46 games.

 In addition to his backup role for the Mets, he is a regular on Spanish Talent Fast-Cast on MLB.com.